vara11/mbd-bidw/Session 02/README.md

 ## Session 2

 The topic of this session is the components of **Business Intelligence**.
-This repository includes the extra content discuss in class.
+This repository includes the content discussed in class.

 ## FAQ